wet-boew/wet-boew-sharepoint/Themes/GCWU - SharePoint 2013/ReadMe.md

+/* This template is still in Beta */

 Information
 ===================
 In SharePoint 2013, master pages are now plain HTML files that contain special pieces of codes named SharePoint Snippets.
 When uploaded to your Master Page gallery, the HTML master page automatically creates an associated .master file.